Japan marks a decade since Fukushima nuclear disaster | DW | 10.03.2021

 "Three years ago, they lifted the evacuation order and they have been encouraging people to return ever since," he told DW.
 "I've been recording the radiation levels since the accident and they have certainly gone down, but the soil here will be contaminated for years to come.
 People should not be told that it's safe to come back because I do not believe it is."

-In an interview this week, Akira Ono, the head of the Fukushima site and chief decommissioning officer, said there is no need to revise the target of completing work to render the reactors safe, which has been set at between 2041 and 2051.
+Akira Ono, the head of the Fukushima site and chief decommissioning officer, said in an interview this week that there is no need to revise the target of completing work to render the reactors safe, which has been set at between 2041 and 2051.

 "We will stick to the 30-to-40-year finishing target and will compile a timeline and technology and development plans accordingly," he told the Associated Press.